MicrosoftDocs/cpp-docs/docs/mfc/reference/cfontdialog-class.md

  To construct a `CFontDialog` object, use the provided constructor or derive a new subclass and use your own custom constructor.

  Once a `CFontDialog` object has been constructed, you can use the `m_cf` structure to initialize the values or states of controls in the dialog box.
 The [m_cf](#m_cf) structure is of type [CHOOSEFONT](http://msdn.microsoft.com/library/windows/desktop/ms646832).
-For more information on this structure, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on this structure, see the Windows SDK.

  After initializing the dialog object's controls, call the `DoModal` member function to display the dialog box and allow the user to select a font. `DoModal` returns whether the user selected the OK ( **IDOK**) or Cancel ( **IDCANCEL**) button.

  If `DoModal` returns **IDOK**, you can use one of `CFontDialog`'s member functions to retrieve the information input by the user.

  You can use the Windows [CommDlgExtendedError](http://msdn.microsoft.com/library/windows/desktop/ms646916) function to determine whether an error occurred during initialization of the dialog box and to learn more about the error.
-For more information on this function, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on this function, see the Windows SDK.

  `CFontDialog` relies on the COMMDLG.DLL file that ships with Windows versions 3.1 and later.